fluid-lab/gamepad-navigator/CONTRIBUTING.md

 ### Lint Your Code

-JavaScript is a highly dynamic and loose language, and many common errors are not picked up until run time.
+JavaScript is a highly dynamic and loose language, and many common errors are not picked up until runtime.
 To avoid errors and common pitfalls in the language, and to maintain consistency in terms of syntax, lint your code regularly using the provided Grunt lint task (see below).
 Ensure that you run lint checks on your code before making a commit.